Mohamed El-Baqer’s wife arrested after expressing concerns about his injuries.

 Since then he has been detained in various Egyptian prisons.
 Mohamed El-Baqer’s right to due process has been continuously violated through countless and unjustified renewals of his pretrial detention by both the Supreme State Security Prosecution and Cairo Criminal Court.
 His lawyers were not allowed to have a copy of the case files ahead of and during the trial and were hence de facto prevented from presenting their defence.
 Moreover, while in detention, he has been subjected to threats and acts of ill-treatment.

 After his transfer to Badr 1 prison on 2 October 2022, the acts of ill treatment continued.
-On 10 April, Mr El Baqer and other detainees were assaulted by the prison warden.
+On 10 April, Mr El Baqer and other detainees were assaulted by prison wardens.
 This resulted in an injury in his mouth, ribs and wrists.
 He and a few other political prisoners were taken to a disciplinary cell, solely wearing their underwear.
 They were then left without any food, drink and medication for two days.
 On Thursday, the detainees were taken to solitary cells.
 After El-Baqer’s wife visited him and expressed concerns about her husband’s injuries, she was also arrested, and taken to an unknown location in the morning of 17 April.

 Lawyers for Lawyers closely follows the case of Mr El-Baqer and the harrasment of his family.